 Joye Pye weed is a hardy plant grown in USDA plant hardiness zones 2-9.
 Partial sun to full shade is the perfect location for the Joe Pye Weed.
 The most suitable areas for this native plant are moist areas, creeks, drainage ditches, and pond banks.
 It can also be easily grown in garden beds or along woodlands edges in moist and fertile soil.
 So let’s how you can easily grow the Joe Pye weed starting from seed.

-Take the Joe Pye Weed seeds.
+1. Take the Joe Pye Weed seeds

 You can easily start the Joe Pye Weed from seed, and once it’s established, it will spread easily.
 You need to make sure about the planting site of the seeds.
 Make sure to keep the soil moist until the ground freezes.

-Alternatively, you can start the seeds indoors five weeks before the spring temperature consistently a 50 degree Fahrenheit.
+Alternatively, you can start the seeds indoors five weeks before the spring temperature consistently a 50 degrees Fahrenheit.
 Take a potting mix container and sow the seeds about 1/8 inches deep.
 Keep the container around 70 degrees Fahrenheit and transplant them when it reaches the 2 inches height with 1 foot apart alignment.

 When you plant the Joe Pye Weed, make sure about its proper watering, which is necessary for its thriving.
 A dry soul for a few days can be damaging for the Joe Pye Weed.
-It’s more important during the hot days and when the plants are establishing.
+It’s more important during the hot days and when the plants are established.
 You can be watering at the time of the morning and evening to prevent evaporation.

 Joe Pye Weed doesn’t need a lot of fertilizing; you can add compost to your garden before planting to help Joe Pye Weed to thrive.